 Luckily, there are ways to prevent the smell of foods from getting into clothing and fabrics.
 As someone who can’t stand the smell of fried food or breakfast in my bedding, couch, clothes, and natural fabrics (wool, cotton, etc.), I'd like to share my expert tips for how to smell-proof your home while still living the life of a home-cook foodie.

 10 Ways to Remove Food Smell From Clothes Without Washing

-Some of these tips are obvious—like running a fan, opening a window when appropriate, throwing away things like fish before it stinks up the kitchen, and purchasing a leather or faux-leather coach that won't soak up odors, but some of these tips might also surprise you.
+Some of these tips are obvious—like running a fan, opening a window when appropriate, throwing away things like fish before it stinks up the kitchen, and purchasing a leather or faux-leather coach that won't soak up odors.
+However, some of these tips might also surprise you.